Derived categories of (one-sided) exact categories and their localizations

 We discuss projective and injective objects in a one-sided exact category.
 We show, if $\EE$ has enough projectives, that $\Db(\EE)$ is triangle equivalent to the homotopy category of projective objects (see proposition \ref{proposition:EnoughProjectives}).
 The following definition is standard.

-\begin{definition} Let $\EE$ be a right exact category (or conflation category). \begin{enumerate} \item An object $P\in \EE$ is called \emph{projective} if $\Hom(P,-)\colon \EE \to \Ab$ is an exact functor.
+\begin{definition} Let $\EE$ be a deflation-exact category (or conflation category). \begin{enumerate} \item An object $P\in \EE$ is called \emph{projective} if $\Hom(P,-)\colon \EE \to \Ab$ is an exact functor.
 We say that $\EE$ has \emph{enough projectives} if for every object $M$ of $\EE$ there is a deflation $P\twoheadrightarrow M$ where $P$ is projective. \item Dually, an object $I$ is called \emph{injective} if $\Hom(-,I)\colon \EE^\circ \to \Ab$ is an exact functor.
-We say that $\EE$ has \emph{enough injectives} if for every object $M$ of $\EE$ there is an inflation $M \inflation I$ where $I$ is projective. \end{enumerate} We write $\Proj \EE$ and $\Inj \EE$ for the full subcategories of projectives and injectives, respectively. \end{definition}
+We say that $\EE$ has \emph{enough injectives} if for every object $M$ of $\EE$ there is an inflation $M \inflation I$ where $I$ is projective. \end{enumerate} We write $\Proj \EE$ and $\Inj \EE$ for the full subcategories of projective objects and injective objects, respectively. \end{definition}